 Yes!
 You can whisk by hand – use a chilled metal bowl and whisk vigorously for around five minutes straight.
 You can also use a blender or immersion blender – be careful not to overmix with this method as the cream will whip very quickly.

-Mix in pureed berries, alcohol, or spices (like nutmeg or ground ancho chilis) to take this to the next level.
+Mix in a teaspoon of vanilla extract, pureed berries, alcohol, or spices (like nutmeg or ground ancho chilis) to take this to the next level.

 - Strawberry whipped cream

 - Peach whipped cream

 - Macerated strawberries

 - Baileys whipped cream

 - 1/2 cup cocoa powder

 - Using a hand mixer or a stand mixer fitted with the whisk attachment, whisk the cold heavy whipping cream on high speed.
 As you whisk, you’ll notice that the cream will begin to get bubbly and then thicken.